wesbarnett/diffusion-map/README.md

 Personal code for principal component analysis and diffusion map [examples](#examples).
-Specifically made to test the idea on some well-known data sets, but it wouldn't take much to modify the source for use with whatever data set or distance metric you desire.
+Specifically made to test the idea on some well-known types of data, but it wouldn't take much to modify the source for use with whatever data set or distance metric you desire.

 ## Compilation